 The objective of this section is to provide guidance for safe conception and pregnancy while maximizing efforts to prevent HIV transmission to partners and infants.
 For couples who want to conceive while one or both partners are living with HIV, expert consultation is recommended so that approaches can be tailored to their specific needs.

 Before attempting to conceive, both partners should be screened for genital tract infections.
-Treatment of such infections is important, because genital tract inflammation is associated with genital tract shedding of HIV.1-6
+Treatment of such infections is important, because genital tract inflammation is associated with increased genital tract shedding of HIV.2-7

-Among 161 couples with differing HIV statuses (133 couples included a male partner living with HIV) where the partner living with HIV received suppressive ART and the couple opted for natural conception, a total of 144 natural pregnancies occurred and 107 babies were born.
-No cases of sexual (to partner) or vertical (to infant) transmission occurred.9
+A prospective cohort study evaluated couples with differing HIV statuses who were planning to conceive.
+Among 161 couples (133 couples included a male partner living with HIV) where the partner living with HIV received suppressive ART for at least the previous 6 months and the couple opted for natural conception, a total of 144 natural pregnancies occurred and 107 babies were born.
+No cases of sexual (to partner) or vertical (to infant) transmission occurred.17

-When a woman living with HIV is in a serodiscordant relationship, assisted insemination during the periovulatory period at home or in a provider’s office with semen from the partner without HIV infection is an option for conception that eliminates the risk of HIV transmission to her partner.
+When a woman with HIV is in a relationship with a partner who does not have HIV, assisted insemination during the periovulatory period at home or in a provider’s office with semen from her partner is an option for conception that eliminates the risk of HIV transmission to her partner.

 Pre-Exposure Prophylaxis Provision and Monitoring in Couples with Differing HIV Statuses